Roan Mountain (Roan Highlands): Summits

 Round Bald rises near the center of the Roan massif.
 It has an elevation of about 5824 ft and overlooks Carver's Gap at the far western end of Grassy Ridge.
-The Appalachian Trail (following the state border) crosses its summit, first passing through a sparse treeline on the mountain's northwestern slope before emerging in the bald area near the top.
+The Appalachian Trail (following the state border) crosses its summit, first passing through a sparse tree line on the mountain's northwestern slope before emerging in the bald area near the top.
 There is a panoramic view from the summit.

-Jane Bald is a small knob between Round Bald and Grassy Ridge Bald.
-It has an elevation of about 5811 ft.
+Jane Bald is a small knob between Round Bald and Grassy Ridge Bald, with an elevation of about 5811 ft.
 A local legend relates its name to a woman named "Jane" who died of milk sickness while crossing the mountain.
-The bald area atop Jane is much less substantial than its two massive neighbors, and is partially overgrown by rhododendron.
-The Appalachian Trail (following the state border) crosses its summit.
+The bald area atop Jane is much less substantial than its two massive neighbors and is partially overgrown by rhododendron.
+The Appalachian Trail crosses its summit.